Detecting Cognitive Signatures in Typing Behavior for Non-Intrusive Authorship Verification: Abstract

 \section{Abstract}

-The proliferation of AI-generated text has intensified the need for reliable authorship verification, yet current output-based methods are increasingly unreliable.
-We observe that the ordinary typing interface captures rich \emph{cognitive signatures}---measurable patterns in keystroke timing reflecting the planning, translating, and revising stages of genuine composition.
-Drawing on large-scale keystroke datasets comprising over 136 million events, we define the \emph{Cognitive Load Correlation} (CLC) and show it distinguishes genuine composition from mechanical transcription.
-We present a non-intrusive verification framework that operates within existing writing interfaces, collecting only timing metadata to preserve privacy.
-Our analytical evaluation estimates 85--95\% discrimination accuracy under stated assumptions, while limiting biometric leakage via evidence quantization.
-We analyze the adversarial robustness of cognitive signatures, showing they resist timing-forgery attacks that defeat motor-level authentication because the cognitive channel is entangled with semantic content.
-We conclude that reframing authorship verification as a human-computer interaction problem provides a privacy-preserving alternative to invasive surveillance.
+The proliferation of AI-generated text has intensified the need for reliable authorship verification, yet output-based methods face fundamental information-theoretic limits as model distributions converge toward human distributions.
+We show that the ordinary typing interface captures \emph{cognitive signatures}: measurable patterns in keystroke timing that reflect the planning, translating, and revising stages of genuine composition.
+Drawing on large-scale keystroke datasets comprising over 136 million events, we define the \emph{Cognitive Load Correlation} (CLC)---the Spearman correlation between local content complexity and inter-keystroke interval---and demonstrate that it separates genuine composition ($\rho = 0.35$--$0.55$) from mechanical transcription ($\rho < 0.15$).
+We present a non-intrusive verification framework that operates within existing writing interfaces, collecting only timing metadata with 5\,ms quantization to limit biometric leakage.
+Leave-one-writer-out cross-validation on the KLiCKe corpus (4,971 writers, 16.8M IKIs) achieves AUC 0.83 using logistic regression with seven keystroke features.
+We analyze adversarial robustness and show that cognitive signatures resist the timing-forgery attacks achieving $\geq$99.8\% evasion against motor-level authentication, because the cognitive channel is entangled with semantic content at letter, clause, and document levels.
+Reframing authorship verification as a human-computer interaction problem provides a privacy-preserving alternative to invasive surveillance.